Record Collector: The Rare Record Price Guide

 The Rare Record Price Guide (RRPG) features an alphabetical list of all the artists with notable collectables, and then lists each collectible release in chronological order.
-It includes 78rpm records, 7”, 10” and 12” vinyl singles and EPs, vinyl LPs, and cassette and CD singles and albums.
+It includes 78 rpm records, 7-, 10- and 12-inch vinyl singles and EPs, vinyl LPs, and cassette and CD singles and albums.

 Each release format has a minimum value, and if a particular release reaches or exceeds that, the RRPG features it, giving the entry full label, catalogue number, A-side and B-side listings (where applicable), distinctive features of the item and price information.

 To that it puts a fair, accurate and realistic valuation on each record, which serves as a barometer for buyers and sellers of rare records.
 All of its valuations are for records in excellent, or 'Mint' condition.
 Where there are different versions of the same record (for example, a limited number may have been issued in a picture sleeve), then two prices are given, to reflect that difference.

 The RRPG is not designed to be a complete discography of a given artist, but a reference for collectors and dealers of collectible records.
 Its focus is on music released from the 1950s onwards, including various artists compilations and soundtracks.
 For the majority of the listings, the records have to have been made commercially available in the UK.
 Exceptions include: